-At March 31, 2020 the company estimated the fair value of its investment in Seven Islands using a discounted cash flow analysis based on multi-year free cash flow projections with an assumed after-tax discount rate of 12.6% and a long term growth rate of 3.0% (December 31, 2019 - 11.5% and 3.0%, respectively).
-At March 31, 2020 free cash flow projections were based on EBITDA estimates derived from financial information for Seven Islands prepared in the fourth quarter of 2019 (December 31, 2019 - fourth quarter of 2019) by Seven Islands' management.
-Free cash flow projections were not revised in the first quarter of 2020 as Seven Islands continued to operate through the COVID-19 pandemic.
+At September 30, 2020 the company estimated the fair value of its investment in Seven Islands using a discounted cash flow analysis based on multi-year free cash flow projections with an assumed after-tax discount rate of 13.1% and a long term growth rate of 3.0% (December 31, 2019 - 11.5% and 3.0%, respectively).
+At September 30, 2020 free cash flow projections were based on EBITDA estimates derived from financial information for Seven Islands prepared in the second quarter of 2020 (December 31, 2019 - fourth quarter of 2019) by Seven Islands' management.
 Discount rates were based on the company's assessment of risk premiums to the appropriate risk-free rate of the economic environment in which Seven Islands operates.
 These risk premiums were reflective of the increased uncertainty of the free cash flow projections due the economic and social impacts of the COVID-19 pandemic.

-At March 31, 2020 the company's internal valuation model indicated that the fair value of the company's investment in Seven Islands was \$84,154 (December 31, 2019 - \$88,800) with the changes in fair value for the first quarters of 2020 and 2019 presented in the table at the outset of the Indian Investments section of this MD&A.
+At September 30, 2020 the company's internal valuation model indicated that the fair value of the company's investment in Seven Islands was \$91,669 (December 31, 2019 - \$88,800) with the changes in fair value for the third quarters and first nine months of 2020 and 2019 presented in the tables at the outset of the Indian Investments section of this MD&A.